shelcia/dynamic-portfolio/README.md

 ⭐ The aim is to empower users to create their own online presence .

-⭐ No need any knowledge just fill form and you are done .
+⭐ No need for any prior knowledge just fill form and you are done .

 ⭐ No burden to write codes and all.

-⭐ Free of cost no paying anymore to .
+⭐ Free of cost no paying any more to .

 ---